dillikadariya/dillikadariya/README.md

 -
  🌟 Goals

 Eager to learn new skills and contribute to innovative projects.
-I'm actively seeking opportunities to apply my mathematical knowledge and programming skills in real-world scenarios.
+I'm actively seeking internship opportunities to apply my mathematical knowledge and programming skills in real-world scenarios.

  🌈 Fun Facts